There are numerous parks and trails in the City of Ridgefield and surrounding area that provide a variety of

 Community and Skate Park

 Located at the corner of Simons and 3rd, Ridgefield’s Community Park includes picnic tables, a gazebo, and multiple features to challenge skateboarders.
 You will find teens and kids enjoying the park on a nice sunny day.
 Safety regulations and usage rules are enforced throughout the venue.

 Davis Park is located in the heart of downtown at Main and Mill Street.
 This park features children’s play equipment, picnic tables, and a large grassy area perfect for a summer’s night picnic.
 Many fun events are held at Davis Park during the summer, such as outdoor movie nights!

 Located at the end of Division Street off of N. 5th Avenue near Union Ridge Elementary School.
 The 40-acre park features a children’s play are, horseshoe pit, baseball, softball and soccer fields, and a large area for playing Frisbee golf or volleyball.

 The park also has a rental room with picnic tables and kitchen facilities by reservation only.
-Click here to reserve the park for your next event.
+Click here to rent the park for your next event!

 Abrams Park is a local access point for Gee Creek which is a 4th order tributary to the Columbia River.
 The creek is named for William Gee, an early pioneer upon whose land the stream arose.
 The lowest segment of Gee Creek meanders for three miles through the Ridgefield Wildlife Refuge.